 Relatively speaking corn has not been grown in the UK for very long, a little over 200 years in fact; and even then for a good portion of that time corn was not farmed seriously – certainly not compared to wheat or other arable crops.
 The reason for this is that maize is more easily grown in warmer climates, like that of the USA, Mexico and China; and our summers were rarely warm or consistent enough to grow maize as anything other than a forage crop.

-Fortunately, the last decade or so has seen a series of stunning summers, which we can all undoubtedly attest to, and this has led to a resurgence of interest in the growing of corn; particularly in the south of the country, in places such as Devon & Cornwall, where the weather tends to be warmer than in the northern areas of the country.
+Fortunately, the last decade or so has seen a series of stunning summers and this has led to a resurgence of interest in the growing of corn; particularly in the south of the UK, in places such as Devon & Cornwall, where the weather tends to be warmer than in the northern areas of the country.

 There are economic factors that make the prospect of growing corn locally incredibly attractive, especially when you consider the demand for it in the UK and how much is imported from overseas.
 These economic benefits are serving as powerful incentives to many people, as is the fact that corn's versatility allows it be used in a wide range of ways.

 To start with maize can be eaten in its native form, which many know as sweet corn; one of the UK's most popular vegetables, especially amongst children.
 Maize can also be used to create snacks and cereals, like popcorn – which was first produced in Mexico over 9000 years ago – and corn flakes – which have just had their 120th birthday.
 Maize is also used to produce the sweet-tasting 'Corn Syrup', a commonly used food sweetener in the U.S.